2013 Maldivian Second Division Football Tournament: Group stage round

 From each group, the top two teams advanced to the league round.

 Group 1

 Club Green Streets and Mahibadhoo SC advanced to the league round as the top two teams of the group.

 Group 2

 Club Zefrol and Sports Club Mecano advanced to the league round as the top two teams of the group.

 League round

 The top two teams from each group qualified to compete in this round.
-As a total of four teams played in this round of the tournament, the top two teams from this round will be advanced to the final.
+As a total of four teams played in this round of the tournament, the top two teams from this round advanced to the final.
 The top two teams of this round also played in the playoff for the 2014 Dhivehi League.
 Mahibadhoo SC and Sports Club Mecano claimed the first and second position to advance to the final.